 Before starting a walk, it is best to take time to stretch out the muscles.
 Spend time on some basic stretches, but never bounce or try pushing the body past a comfortable stretch.

-Stretching is an important part of any exercise, even just walking, because it keeps the muscles limber and flexible.
+Stretching is an important part of any exercise, even just for walking, because it keeps the muscles limber and flexible.

 After about a week of walking for 15 minutes, it is best to add more time to the routine and gradually build up the amount of time to half an hour or 45 minutes, depending on personal preferences.